jdmswong/mobile-app-devtest/README.md

 Complete this chat room.

 ####Solution details:
-- The when a user enters a message into the input box, a new list item will appear onscreen (for all users) with their picture, name, and the message.
+- When a user enters a message into the input box, a new list item will appear onscreen (for all users) with their picture, name, and the message.
 - This will be responsive and reactive, without the need to refresh the page.
 - The autopublish and insecure packages must be removed.
 - Deployed publicly at a meteor.com address using `meteor deploy`